Pets

 If we are happy that the property is suitable for your pet we will confirm our agreement with you in writing, along with the pet ownership guidance and terms upon which permission is granted.

-Permission for pets varies on the type of animal you want to get.
+Permission for pets depends on the type of animal you want to get.

 There are some small pets housed in cages, bowls and tanks which you do not need written permission for, but you should still follow the terms of your tenancy agreement.